the Florence Project is hiring an

 Ability to work independently, be adaptable and reliable in the face of conflict, pressure, crisis or changing priorities.

-Exhibit high ethical standards and the ability to maintain confidentiality in all situations.
+Exhibit high ethical standards and the ability to maintain confidentiality.

 Must be able to pass federal and state background checks.

 Fluency or advanced proficiency in Spanish required.

 Travel is required for this position.

 Must have a valid driver’s license and reliable transportation.